lakshmadu/LocalStoragePracticle/README.md

 Here's a brief overview of the files:-

-index.html - A simple HTML file that includes the necessary scripts and defines a minimal UI for the local storage provider. app.js - The main JavaScript file that defines the LocalStorageProvider class and sets up the UI event listeners. cart.js - A utility JavaScript file that defines a printItemCount function that can be used to print the item count.
+index.html - A simple HTML file that includes the necessary scripts and defines a minimal UI for the local storage provider. item.js - The main JavaScript file that defines the LocalStorageProvider class and sets up the UI event listeners.

 # To use the LocalStorageProvider class in your own code, you can create a new instance and call its methods as needed: